-A common question anybody struggling with payday debt has asked is ‘Can I get another payday loan if I already have one?’.
+A common question anybody struggling with payday debt has asked is “Can I get another payday loan if I already have one?”
 The short answer is that yes, you usually can get another payday loan.
-However, it will likely not be from the same lender, and will be on worse terms.
+However, it will likely not be from the same lender, and the terms will be even worse than your original loan.

 Want out of your payday loans?